portsoc/hangman-in-branches/README.md

 ## Objectives

 Data should be stored in a database.

-So far, we have been storing our data in memory (saved inside JavaScript variables).
+But so far, we have been storing our data in memory (saved inside JavaScript variables).
-But now we will demonstrate how you can have a database inside a Node.js application.
+In this branch, we will demonstrate how you can have a database inside a Node.js application.

-However, we admit that a hangman game may not be the best scenario to showcase this as we do not make permanent changes to our data:
-The words do not change as games are played and the previously played games are deleted.
-It would perhaps be a good idea to have a database if we had implemented a high-score feature.

 ## Implementation

 Our data, so far, consists of the `gamesInPlay` and `words` arrays both located on the server.
 They differ significantly in nature: `gamesInPlay` is dynamic in the sense that it is updated as games are created or played.
-Whereas, `words` array is an example of static data since it does not update as games are played (only the developer may choose to update the words).
+On the other hand, `words` array is an example of static data.
 Our solutions to how we store our data will be different as a result.

 To store the static data we are using a simple text file and for the dynamic data, we are using a PostgreSQL database.
-The latter may be overkill, we should ideally be using a non-relational database such as MongoDB or even a JSON file.
+The latter may be unnecessary, a non-relational database such as MongoDB or even a JSON file is better suited to store `gamesInPlay`.
-Nevertheless, take our work as an example of how to use a relational database in a Node.js application.
+Nevertheless, take our work here as an example of how to use a relational database in a Node.js application.

-What is important to note is that our server (`server/svr.js`) and client (everything in the `client` folder) remain unchanged throughout all of our modifications.
+What is important to note is that our server (`server/svr.js`) and client remain unchanged throughout all of our modifications.
-We do not want the client to know anything about the changes in our server.
+At this stage, we do not want the client to know anything about the changes in our server (read [the further exploration section](#further-exploration) for more details).

 ### Static data